android/ndk-samples/endless-tunnel/README.md

 sitting at its default location (same as for other samples) at app/jni.

-The game starts at the android_main function in jni/engine/native-activity.app, like any standard NDK game.
+The game starts at the android_main function, defined in android_main.cpp, like any standard NDK game.

 ### Scenes And The Scene Manager